vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ## 12
 ### a
-These waters are rich in oblation,
-Rich in oblation is the divine sacrifice,
-Rich in oblation he seeks to win (the gods?),
-Rich in oblation be the sun.
 ### b
 In the seat of Agni whose home is abiding I set you down, kindly for kindness, accord to me kindness.
 ### c